 - Bravo (usually cheapest)

 - Rad Cat (Higher priced, use free-range meat)

 What home remedy can I give my cat for diarrhea?

 A great way of taking care of mildly loose stools in cats is to feed them pumpkin puree.
-You can find a video demonstrating how to prepare and feed a cat pumpkin puree here.
+Here's a video demonstrating how to prepare and feed a cat pumpkin puree.

 Can worms cause diarrhea in cats?

 Worms and other parasites can cause diarrhea in cats and in fact it’s a pretty common cause.
 If you suspect your cat does have worms (it’s usually pretty obvious from a quick inspection of the litter tray) it’s best to speak to your vet and treat with their recommended medication rather than testing something on your own.